With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreBellin Psychiatric Center Behavioral Health Clinic Oconto Falls is a mental health clinic in Oconto Falls, Wisconsin, located at 107 East Highland Drive, 54154.
 Bellin Psychiatric Center Behavioral Health Clinic Oconto Falls offers outpatient treatment.
-Bellin Psychiatric Center Behavioral Health Clinic Oconto Falls provides behavior modification, cognitive behavioral therapy and couples/family therapy to children / adolescents, adults and young adults.
-Some other services provided by Bellin Psychiatric Center Behavioral Health Clinic Oconto Falls include family psychoeducation, suicide prevention services and illness management and recovery.
+Bellin Psychiatric Center Behavioral Health Clinic Oconto Falls provides individual psychotherapy, cognitive behavioral therapy and behavior modification to children / adolescents, young adults and adults.
+Some other services provided by Bellin Psychiatric Center Behavioral Health Clinic Oconto Falls include suicide prevention services, family psychoeducation and illness management and recovery.

 Learn MoreDoor County Department Of Human Services is one of mental health facilities in Sturgeon Bay, Wisconsin, located at 421 Nebraska Street, 54235 zip code.
-Door County Department Of Human Services provides telemedicine/telehealth and outpatient treatment.
-Door County Department Of Human Services provides individual psychotherapy, behavior modification and trauma therapy to seniors 65 or older, children / adolescents and adults.
+Door County Department Of Human Services provides outpatient treatment and telemedicine/telehealth.
+Door County Department Of Human Services provides group therapy, individual psychotherapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
 Door County Department Of Human Services also supports people with serious mental illness.
-Additional services provided at Door County Department Of Human Services include intensive case management, diet and exercise counseling and education services.
+Additional services provided at Door County Department Of Human Services include intensive case management, diet and exercise counseling and assertive community treatment.

 Learn MoreClement J Zablocki Vamc Green Bay Clinic is a mental health treatment clinic in Green Bay, Wisconsin, located at 2851 University Avenue, in the 54311 zip code.
 Clement J Zablocki Vamc Green Bay Clinic provides telemedicine/telehealth and outpatient treatment.
-Clement J Zablocki Vamc Green Bay Clinic provides behavior modification, trauma therapy and activity therapy to seniors 65 or older, young adults and adults.
-Clement J Zablocki Vamc Green Bay Clinic also supports people with serious mental illness, veterans and people requiring dual diagnosis treatment.
-Additional services provided by Clement J Zablocki Vamc Green Bay Clinic consist of supported housing, family psychoeducation and assertive community treatment.
+Clement J Zablocki Vamc Green Bay Clinic provides integrated dual diagnosis disorder treatment, trauma therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+Clement J Zablocki Vamc Green Bay Clinic also supports people with serious mental illness, active duty military and people requiring dual diagnosis treatment.
+Additional services provided by Clement J Zablocki Vamc Green Bay Clinic consist of mentoring/peer support/consumer-run services, family psychoeducation and integrated primary care services.

 Learn MoreFoundations is a mental health facility in Green Bay, WI, located at 1061 West Mason Street, 54303 zip code area.
 Foundations provides outpatient treatment.
-Foundations provides trauma therapy, behavior modification and individual psychotherapy to young adults, seniors 65 or older and adults.
-Foundations also supports people with trauma, people requiring dual diagnosis treatment and people with PTSD.
+Foundations provides group therapy, couples/family therapy and integrated dual diagnosis disorder treatment to children / adolescents, young adults and seniors 65 or older.
+Foundations also supports people requiring dual diagnosis treatment, people with PTSD and people with trauma.
 Additional services offered by Foundations consist of family psychoeducation and therapeutic foster care.

 Learn MoreFamily Services Of Northeast Wi is a mental health treatment center in Green Bay, Wisconsin, located at 300 Crooks Street, part of the 54301 zip code.
 Family Services Of Northeast Wi provides outpatient treatment.
-Family Services Of Northeast Wi also offers couples/family therapy, cognitive behavioral therapy and group therapy to young adults, seniors 65 or older and adults.
-Family Services Of Northeast Wi supports people with trauma, LGBT and people requiring dual diagnosis treatment.
-Family Services Of Northeast Wi also provides court-ordered outpatient treatment, psychosocial rehabilitation services and intensive case management.
+Family Services Of Northeast Wi also offers cognitive behavioral therapy, dialectical behavior therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
+Family Services Of Northeast Wi supports LGBT, people with trauma and people requiring dual diagnosis treatment.
+Family Services Of Northeast Wi also provides intensive case management, court-ordered outpatient treatment and psychosocial rehabilitation services.

 Learn MoreAids Resource Center Of Wisconsin arcw is a mental health clinic in Green Bay, WI, located at 445 South Adams Street, in the 54301 zip code.
-Aids Resource Center Of Wisconsin arcw provides outpatient treatment and telemedicine/telehealth.
-Aids Resource Center Of Wisconsin arcw offers behavior modification, group therapy and couples/family therapy to young adults, adults and seniors 65 or older.
+Aids Resource Center Of Wisconsin arcw provides telemedicine/telehealth and outpatient treatment.
+Aids Resource Center Of Wisconsin arcw offers behavior modification, group therapy and psychotropic medication to adults, young adults and seniors 65 or older.
 Aids Resource Center Of Wisconsin arcw also supports people with HIV or AIDS.
-More services at Aids Resource Center Of Wisconsin arcw include housing services, case management and chronic disease/illness management.
+More services at Aids Resource Center Of Wisconsin arcw include supported housing, chronic disease/illness management and integrated primary care services.

 Learn MoreFamily Services Of Northeast Wi Day Treatment is a mental health treatment center in Green Bay, WI, located at 626 South Irwin Avenue, 54301 zip code area.
 Family Services Of Northeast Wi Day Treatment provides outpatient treatment and partial hospitalization/day treatment.
-Family Services Of Northeast Wi Day Treatment offers psychotropic medication, trauma therapy and behavior modification to children / adolescents.
+Family Services Of Northeast Wi Day Treatment offers cognitive behavioral therapy, couples/family therapy and individual psychotherapy to children / adolescents.
 Family Services Of Northeast Wi Day Treatment also supports children/adolescents with serious emotional disturbance.
 Additional services at Family Services Of Northeast Wi Day Treatment consist of family psychoeducation and case management.

 Learn MoreBellin Psychiatric Center Inc is one of mental health facilities in Green Bay, Wisconsin, located at 301 East Saint Joseph Street, 54301 zip code.
-Bellin Psychiatric Center Inc provides outpatient treatment, hospital inpatient treatment and partial hospitalization/day treatment.
-Bellin Psychiatric Center Inc provides individual psychotherapy, electroconvulsive therapy and group therapy to children / adolescents, seniors 65 or older and young adults.
-Additional services provided at Bellin Psychiatric Center Inc include suicide prevention services, case management and diet and exercise counseling.
+Bellin Psychiatric Center Inc provides outpatient treatment, hospital inpatient treatment and telemedicine/telehealth.
+Bellin Psychiatric Center Inc provides individual psychotherapy, cognitive behavioral therapy and couples/family therapy to young adults, seniors 65 or older and children / adolescents.
+Additional services provided at Bellin Psychiatric Center Inc include suicide prevention services, family psychoeducation and mentoring/peer support/consumer-run services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.